Mont du Lac à Moïse: Geography

 Lac à Moïse (length: 559 m; maximum width: 279 m; altitude: 817 m) is located 646 m northwest of the summit of Mont du Lac à Moïse.
 The summit of Lac à Moïse is located 2.5 km north of the summit of Mont du Gros Ruisseau and 3.0 km west of the summit of Mont du Lac des Cygnes.
 The cliff on the south side, facing the Rivière du Gouffre, imposes itself with a drop of 603 m comparing the summit and the point of the route 381 which enters the park along Le Gros Bras (at the limit of Saint-Urbain).
 The camping "Le Pied-des-Monts" is located near the entrance to the park, at the foot of Mont du Lac à Moïse.

 The Mont du Lac à Moïse is drained on the north and west side by Le Gros Bras whose upper course establishes a segment of the eastern limit of the Grands-Jardins National Park.

 Activities

-Unlike its neighbor, the mont du Lac des Cygnes, there is no path allowing its ascent.
+Unlike its neighbour, the mont du Lac des Cygnes, there is no path allowing its ascent.
 The project to build a trail to the summit of Mont du Lac à Moïse is often relaunched in the region's media.
 The south face of the mountain is an expert climbing area.
 The Gros-Bras sector is among the most difficult rock faces to climb in the Charlevois region.
 In March 2005, one death occurred and one seriously injured in a climbing accident.
 The mountain is best climbed from the north face.